Fall-2025-COMP163/project-1-absafrit/README.md

 # COMP 163 - Project 1: Character Creator & Chronicles
 # 🎯 Project Overview

+•	Game Concept: What's your RPG world about?
+This program is about creating a character to play in a fantasy realm.
+I tried to change the character class seciton to Fae, Human, Demon, and Guardian.
+However, the test cases wouldn't pass with those changes so I changed it back to the suggested character classes.
+•	Design Choices: Why did you choose your stat formulas?
+I used a loop for the level up function using += 1.
+In order to make sure the stats also increased I had to multiply by the level variable under create a character.
+•	Bonus Creative Features: Did you add anything unique?
+I tried to change the character classes to fae, human, demon and guardian, however the test cases wouldn't pass for those character classes so I switched them back to the suggessted character classes.
+Once project is completed, I plan on changing them back to that.
+•	AI Usage: What AI assistance did you use and where?
+I used AI to create the majority of the code.
+I went through the code and corrected anything that needed correcting.
+AI wanted to use try/except in the code, but we haven't gone over that so I had to fix those functions to be if, for or while statements.
+•	How to Run: Clear instructions for testing your code.
+When running the code, you enter the name and the character class you would like to play.
+The stats for that character will then populate.

 Build a text-based RPG character creation and story progression system that demonstrates mastery of functions and file I/O operations.

 # Required Functions